MissingRoberto/Algorithms-Problems/README.md

 # Algorithms-Problems
-This repository contains an Eclipse project with different algorithms examples written in Java following TDD.
+This repository contains an Eclipse project with different algorithms examples written in Java.

+Some of the exercises contain multiple solution.

 ## Topics